Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Introduction

+The multicalibration framework developed by \cite{kim2019multiaccuracy, Kim22} primarily focuses on binary classification.
+In this paper, we extend this framework to censored survival data, introducing a novel approach to multicalibration in the context of survival analysis.
+Survival analysis, widely applied in biomedical research, investigates the relationship between individual characteristics and survival time.
+This relationship is typically modeled using survival or hazard functions, which characterize the conditional distribution of event occurrence.
+However, survival data are often subject to right censoring, meaning that the true event times for some individuals remain unobserved.
+This censoring introduces significant challenges for estimation and prediction tasks.

+Several methods have been developed to address distributional shifts in survival data. \cite{bellot2019boosting} employed a boosting-based approach to select source samples that more closely resemble the target samples while discarding dissimilar ones. \cite{li2023accommodating} proposed a method to account for time-varying heterogeneity in risk estimation under the Cox model, improving estimation in the target domain. \cite{shaker2023multi} further extended survival domain adaptation to settings with multiple source domains.
+These works highlight the need for robust methodologies to handle distribution shifts in censored survival data, motivating our development of a multicalibration framework tailored for this setting.

-The goal of this paper is to develop a strong predictor for downstream analysis by only utilizing the labeled data in the source domains when the outcome is censored survival data.
-We mainly consider the scenario where source data differ significantly from target data due to a strong covariate shift.
-To deal with censoring, we apply the idea of pseudo observations~\citep{andersen2010pseudo, graw2009pseudo, overgaard2017asymptotic} based on the Jackknife method with consistent Kaplan-Meier estimators.
-Compared to other celebrated models like proportional hazards~\citep{cox1972regression, zhang2022modern} and accelerated failure time~\citep{wei1992accelerated} models, pseudo observations facilitate the deployment of machine learning algorithms and allows for calibrating any initial estimator against these pseudo labels.
+The objective of this paper is to develop a robust predictor for downstream analysis using only labeled data from source domains when the outcome is censored survival data.
+We focus on scenarios where the source and target data exhibit significant differences due to strong covariate shift.
+To address censoring, we leverage pseudo observations \citep{andersen2010pseudo, graw2009pseudo, overgaard2017asymptotic}, constructed using the Jackknife method with consistent Kaplan-Meier estimators.
+Compared to widely used survival models such as the proportional hazards model \citep{cox1972regression, zhang2022modern} and the accelerated failure time model \citep{wei1992accelerated}, pseudo observations offer greater flexibility for integrating machine learning algorithms.
+They enable calibration of any initial estimator against pseudo-labeled outcomes, facilitating adaptation to distributional shifts while maintaining interpretability and robustness in censored survival data settings.

-We develop an efficient algorithm specifically designed for modeling censored survival data, and thoroughly investigate its sample complexity and convergence properties by appealing to the functional delta methods and $p$-variational norm in analyzing the behavior of pseudo observations.
-We show how multicalibration implicitly anticipates propensity shifts to potential target distributions.
-This insight enables us to employ multicalibration as a tool for obtaining estimates in the target domain that achieve comparable or even better accuracy with estimator using propensity scoring.
+We develop an efficient algorithm tailored for modeling censored survival data and conduct a rigorous analysis of its sample complexity and convergence properties.
+Our theoretical investigation leverages the functional delta method and the $p$-variational norm to characterize the behavior of pseudo-observations.
+Furthermore, we demonstrate that multicalibration inherently accounts for propensity shifts across potential target distributions.
+This insight enables us to use multicalibration as a powerful tool for obtaining estimates in the target domain that achieve accuracy comparable to—or even surpassing—that of estimates obtained via propensity scoring methods.